 The chance to stay on a pineapple plantation does not come along every day.
-Our opportunity to experience life on a working plantation came at the Herdade do Ananas boutique hotel just outside the capital city of Ponta Delgada on the island of Sao Miguel, one of nine islands in the Azorean archipelago.
+Our opportunity to experience life on a working plantation came at the Herdade do Ananas Stay just outside the capital city of Ponta Delgada on the island of Sao Miguel, one of nine islands in the Azorean Archipelago.

 The Dias family has lived on this beautiful property for three generations, raising their children along with being stewards of the land.
 Starting with the grandfather who was a successful merchant in the nearby town of Ponta Delgada and through successive generations, the property has taken on a new life as a small, intimate hotel while managing the delicate balance of staying close to its agrarian roots.

 By hosting guests from around the world the Dias family continues the tradition of sharing, hospitality and abundant generosity.

 The boutique hotel of Herdade do Ananas is located in the Municipal Parish of Sao Roque, a ten minute cab ride from the capital city of Ponta Delgada.
 It is also a pleasant 2.5 mile, one hour walk along the oceanfront which we chose to do after checking in on our first day.